International Society of Blood Transfusion

-The International Society of Blood Transfusion (ISBT) is a scientific society founded in 1935, which promotes the study of blood transfusion and provides information about the ways in which blood transfusion medicine and science can best serve patients' interests.
-The society's central office is in Amsterdam, and there are around 1500 members in 103 countries.
-Currently, the President is Michael Busch.
+The International Society of Blood Transfusion (ISBT) is a scientific society founded in 1935 which promotes the study of blood transfusion and provides information about the ways in which blood transfusion medicine and science can best serve patients' interests.
+The society's central office is in Amsterdam, and there are around 1900 members in 103 countries.
+As of June 2024, the president of the ISBT is Pierre Tiberghien.

-ISBT is governed by a voluntary Board of 16 Directors, representing all WHO regions.
-ISBT has 16 scientific working parties; groups of ISBT members promoting science, research and best practice in their specific areas of expertise.
+ISBT is governed by a voluntary board of 16 directors, representing all WHO regions.
+ISBT has 16 scientific working parties, which are groups of ISBT members promoting science, research and best practice in their specific areas of expertise.

-ISBT advocates standardisation and harmonisation in the field of blood transfusion.
+ISBT advocates for standardisation and harmonisation in the field of blood transfusion.
 The other major impact on the transfusion community is the classification of various human blood group systems under a common nomenclature.
-ISBT's coordination also extends to obtaining donors with rare antigens, a process that often involves international searches and a common terminology is critical to that process.
+ISBT's coordination also extends to obtaining donors with rare antigens, a process that often involves international searches in which common terminology is critical.

-The ISBT “Code of Ethics”, was developed in response to the World Health Assembly resolution WHA 28.72.
-This resolution called for the establishment of: appropriately governed national blood services; voluntary non-remunerated blood donation (VNRBD); and the promotion of the health of both blood donors and recipients of blood.
-ISBT works as a Non-state actor in official relations with WHO.
+The ISBT Code of Ethics was developed in response to the World Health Assembly resolution WHA 28.72.
+This resolution called for the establishment of: appropriately governed national blood services; voluntary non-remunerated blood donations (VNRBD); and the promotion of the health of both blood donors and recipients of blood.
+ISBT works as a non-state actor in official relations with WHO.
 ISBT collaborated with WHO to produce "Educational modules on clinical use of blood".

 History

-A history of ISBT was written by Dr. Hans Erik Heier in 2015.
-He distinguished four phases in the formation of the society.
+In a 2015 review of the history of the ISBT, Hans Erik Heier distinguished four phases in the formation of the society: